-For 2021, to replace the former operating leverage target, the Corporation introduced a new EBIT margin target, determined by calculating Adjusted EBIT as a percentage of revenue.
-Adjusted EBIT, as referenced in relation to Loblaw's 2021 STIP targets, includes certain further adjustments in addition to those noted in the 2021 MD&A. The EBIT margin target was designed to measure management's ability to translate revenue into profitability.
-The introduction of the EBIT margin measure aligns with the increased focus on data benefits along with ongoing process and efficiency initiatives.
-The target for 2021 was 5.92%.
+The EBIT margin target is determined by calculating Adjusted EBIT as a percentage of revenue.
+Adjusted EBIT, as referenced in relation to Loblaw's 2022 STIP targets, includes certain further adjustments in addition to those noted in the 2022 MD&A. The EBIT margin target was designed to measure management's ability to translate revenue into profitability.
+The EBIT margin measure aligns with the increased focus on data benefits along with ongoing process and efficiency initiatives.
+The target for 2022 was 6.75%.

-Threshold Target Maximum Performance Range Lower than 5.67% 5.67% Each 2.5 basis point improvement 5.92% Each 2.5 basis point improvement 6.17% or higher Payout Factor (% of Target) 0% 50% +5% 100% +10% 200%
+Threshold Target Maximum Performance Range Lower than 6.50% 6.50% Each 2.5 basis point improvement 6.75% Each 5.0 basis point improvement 7.25% or higher Payout Factor (% of Target) 0% 50% +5% 100% +10% 200%